Women’s Financial Resilience After the 2008 Recession

 Aggregate Recovery and Relative Stagnation of Women’s Income

 In addition, income recomposition often occurred through longer working hours, multiple job holdings, or greater contractual instability.
-Reports from The Atlantic already observed, in 2013, that the recovery of women’s employment was associated with an increase in underemployment and the need to combine different income sources to reach minimal levels of financial security (Thompson, 2013).
+For many women, employment recovery depended on underemployment, longer hours, or the need to combine several income sources to reach a basic level of financial security.
 This pattern suggests that quantitative employment recovery did not necessarily imply qualitative income recovery.

 Persistent Wage Inequalities in the Post-Crisis Period